-Nereyda founded the EdCareers team in 2012.
+Nereyda founded the Stanford EdCareers team in 2012.
 She is an innovative, education entrepreneur who enjoys building organizations and units that help individuals realize their full potential, especially those committed to high-quality, accessible learning.
-As Executive Director of EdCareers, Nereyda leads the team's strategic thinking in the areas of career education and professional development.
-She works collaboratively with colleagues on and off campus to help GSE students, alumni and affiliated educators have thriving and impactful education careers.
-Prior to EdCareers, Nereyda directed the POLS and MA/MBA programs, worked in MBA admissions, and participated in K-12 social enterprises.
+In her role, Nereyda leads the team's strategic thinking in the areas of career education and professional development to help GSE students, alumni, and affiliates impact the education field.
+Previously, Nereyda directed the POLS and MA/MBA programs, recruited for MBA Admissions, and worked in K-12 social enterprises.
 She received her MPP from the Harvard Kennedy School and her BA from Stanford with Honors in Education.
-Nereyda enjoys building bridges across organizations, industries and sectors and traces this love back to when she was a four-year old translator on cross country U.S. trips for her Spanish-speaking grandparents.
+Nereyda enjoys building bridges across organizations, industries, and sectors.

-Alanna joined the EdCareers team in October 2018.
-She provides administrative support for EdCareers programs and events and coordinates outreach to employers and students.
-Alanna graduated from Stanford in 2017 with a B.A. in Classics and a minor in Art History.
-After participating in internships at the Iris & B. Gerald Cantor Center for Visual Arts as an undergraduate, Alanna knew that she wanted to pursue a career in Education.
-She worked briefly as a High School tutor before joining the GSE.
+Alanna joined the EdCareers team in 2018.
+In her current role, she oversees communications and outreach efforts, and she facilitates career programming and coaching for students and alumni.
+Through coaching and workshops, she enjoys being a thought partner and guiding students and alumni to determine actionable next steps for their careers.
+Alanna graduated from Stanford with a B.A. in Classics and a minor in Art History.
+After participating in museum education internships at the Cantor Arts Center as an undergraduate, Alanna knew that she wanted to pursue a career in Education.
+She worked as a high school tutor before joining the GSE.
 Alanna has always loved learning and attributes this to elementary school field trips to her local museum.